Do you want to start a serious SRM program but don’t know how to convince your CFO/CEO about the investment needed? Then please continue reading.

 The value in SRM is clear as stated above.
 Now the question is how to develop a solid SRM business case for your business and hereby convince your CXO to invest in SRM.

 So what are the key value drivers in a solid SRM program?
-Below we have highlighted five general business challenges and described how an SRM program can help overcome these challenges.
+Below we have highlighted five general business challenges and described how a supplier management program can help overcome these challenges.

 In our experience points #1 and #2 are still relevant in most large organisations today, and #4 and #5 represent the situation in nearly all organizations we collaborate with.